rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/a_planning_scene_class/readme.md

-# Planning Scene Example 01: Collision detection
+# Planning Scene Example 01: How to use `planning_scene::PlanningScene` for collision detection

+This example intends to create an instance of a `planning_scene::PlanningScene` with the minimum required set-up and use it for collision detection.

 The planning scene class `planning_scene::PlanningScene` is the central class for motion planning in MoveIt.
 It is [defined here](https://github.com/ros-planning/moveit/blob/melodic-devel/moveit_core/planning_scene/include/moveit/planning_scene/planning_scene.h#L86) and [implemented here](https://github.com/ros-planning/moveit/blob/melodic-devel/moveit_core/planning_scene/src/planning_scene.cpp).